lawnstarter/react-native-hotspot/README.md

 <RNHotspot componentRefs={this.componentRefs} />

-// expose the refs in the same order as the array definied above
+// expose the refs in the same order as the array defined above
 <Button
     title="Button #1"
     onPress={() => {}}